Enjoy access to a free NMLS renewal class when you attend an in-person event.

-Okay, that has nothing to do with being a leader, but it’s funny.
+Okay, that has nothing to do with being a leader, but it’s funny and it sounds like “leader.”

-This article originally appeared in the April 2014 edition of National Mortgage Professional Magazine.
+This article originally appeared in the April 2016 print edition of National Mortgage Professional Magazine.